grezisek/grezisek-libraries/slang/README.md

 ### Templates

-Load file with templates as text or write them inline.
+Load file with templates as text, write them inline or skip them.

-This file holds every custom template used by the library.

 ### Syntax
 ```